fusioncharts/dev_centre_docs/common-use-cases/remove-an-existing-chart-from-a-page.md

 layout: page
 ---

-## Shown below is a simple column 2D chart that is disposed at runtime when a button is clicked.
+## Shown below is a simple column 2D chart that is disposed at runtime when a button is clicked

 It is essential to remove content that is no longer used from a page.
 It helps keep memory consumption to a minimum and keeps the UI smooth even when there are several elements on the page.